Mayooonaiselol/Daydream.nvim/README.md

 </div>

-WIP! will be finished soon

-## About

 Neovim configuration for Emacs users, who may find configuring neovim in fennel easier, works on neovim 0.6.1 and later.

 This is an extended base config of https://github.com/shaunsingh/nyoom.nvim

+This awesome colourscheme used in these configs is https://github.com/Manas140/paradise

 Everything happens in the `fnl/` folder.

+- `init.fnl` to require fennel configs (not plugin configs, you have to define that in plug.fnl)
-- colors.fnl to define colourscheme
+- `colors.fnl` to define your colourscheme (current one used in the configs is paradise)
-- core.fnl to set neovim configs and autocmds
+- `core.fnl` to set neovim settings and autocmds
-- keys.fnl to set keybinds
+- `keys.fnl` to set keybinds/mappings
-- plug.fnl to add plugins
+- `plug.fnl` to add and install plugins using packer.nvim
-- macros.fnl to make configuring neovim easier (you are free to edit this if you know what it is)
+- `macros.fnl` to define functions and make configuring easier, however I have added macros which can even work with neovim 0.6.1 and some other macros on top of the base config from nyoom.nvim (you are free to edit this if you know what it is)
 - `plugins/` to define plugin configs

 ## Showcase